andreivasiliu/fluctlight/DESIGN.md

 * servo's interned arc string
 * SortedMap<&[u8]>: an already-sorted vec, used as a map
 * ouroboros: a PDU's RawValue plus deserialized PDU referencing it
+* append-only-vec: can append with shared reference
+* IntStr/ArcStr combo: best of both worlds

 Logic core, IO shell:
 * Everything in the module must not be async